[SPOILER] The Entire Story of Last Epoch (So Far)

 Closing Thoughts

 Overall, I really love the story of Last Epoch.
 I’m a sucker for time travel stories and this one is really well written.
 I love how everything fits into the gameplay: your mastery, the arena, the endgame, chronomancers, idols, every dungeon mechanic etc. are all really well thought out and brilliantly weaved together.
 I love the work and effort that went into this game and can’t wait for the story to continue.
-I really hope this game recovers from it’s controvercial launch and is remembered as one the greatest ARPGs as it’s not just its story that is great.

 I have to be fair though.
 There are some minor problems I have with the story.
 Old chapters need some touch ups for one.
-Things like the Imperial Era being a series of coincidences for example.
-Also, I would’ve liked to have seen more time travel used on quests like the college of Welryn.
+Things like the Imperial Era being a series of coincidences, for example.
+Also, I would’ve liked to have seen more time travel used on quests, like the college of Welryn.

 Thank you for reading this gargantuan of a post.
 Feel free to comment any part you think I messed up or forgot.
 I tried splashing some humor and commentary to keep the read light and fresh.
 Take care and have a nice day.

-42 Likes
+45 Likes

 Thank you very much for your work.
 My lingering question is why Yulia kept her human form after becoming undead, while Harton and Zerrick turned into undead mutants?
 Were they also human shaped undead in early empire days?